Adeel450/OpenEdX-Deployment-on-Kubernetes/README.md

 🏗️ Architecture Overview

-The platform is deployed inside a custom AWS VPC spanning two Availability Zones (us-east-1a, us-east-1b) for high availability.
+The platform is deployed inside a custom AWS VPC spanning two Availability Zones (us-east-1a, us-east-1b) to ensure high availability and fault tolerance.

 Key Components